Albert Ellis: Autobiographical works

 Most of the books Ellis wrote after inventing REBT had a strong autobiographical element.
 He used anecdotes from his personal life to explain how the insights of REBT occurred to him and how they helped him cope with personal problems such as shyness, anger, and chronic illness.
 He also used anecdotes from client sessions to illustrate how his therapy worked.
 Two of Ellis last books were explicitly autobiographical.
 Rational-Emotive Behavior Therapy: It Works for Me -- It Can Work for You (Prometheus Books, 2004) recounts his early life and crises in an unusually candid way.
 It illustrates the way he handled his problems, at first through philosophy, and later through the application of his emerging therapeutic skills and insights.
 All Out!: An Autobiography (Prometheus Books, 2009) —published after his death—is a more traditional narrative of his life and work (though it also meant to be an inspirational story of the use of rational thinking in self-help).

 Personal life

 Ellis's first marriage, to Karyl Corper, an actress, in 1938, ended in annulment.
 He had three children with Karyl after their divorce, when she was married to her husband Tony.

 His second marriage, in 1956, to Rhoda Winter, a dancer, ended in divorce.

 For 37 years, from 1965 to 2002, he lived in an open relationship with a companion, Janet L. Wolfe, a psychologist who had been executive director of the Ellis institute.
 She later called him a “closet mensch.”

 In 2004 he married Dr. Debbie Joffe, who he described as 'the greatest love of his life'.

+Ellis was an atheist and a secular humanist.